anshulverma/gradle-release-plugin/README.md

 |bintrayUser|string|The user name to use for `bintray` authentication|`null`|
 |bintrayKey|string|The key id for `bintray` authentication|`null`|

+## Multimodule projects

+Multimodule projects are also supported.
+You don't have to do anything special to configure it.
+Just make sure that the plugin is only applied to the root project.
+The tasks for all sub projects will automatically be configured by the plugin itself.

 ## Building

 You are welcome to suggest changes or work on them yourself and issue a pull request.
 To make sure